tochibedford/custom-curses/ReadMe.md

 You only need to wrap the `initializeCanvas` function in a `useEffect` hook

-More example usages in `./examples/`
+More example usages in `./examples/` or [https://custom-curses.vercel.app/](https://custom-curses.vercel.app/)

 ## Features